metachris/micropython-ctl/cli/README.md

 * Edit a file and upload if changed: `mctl edit <filename>`
 * Reset the device: `mctl reset`
 * Run Python scripts: `mctl run <script_or_file>`
+* Reuse a `mctl repl` connection to run `mctl` commands in another terminal at the same time
 * Mount the device into the local filesystem: `mctl mount` (experimental!)
 * More: see `mctl help`